-Looking for a healthy holiday cookie recipe?
+Looking for a healthy cookie recipe?
 These pecan cookies fit the bill They’re not only festive, they’re also vegan, gluten-free, and sugar-free.
 Dip in bittersweet chocolate to make them especially attractive and delicious.

 This vegan pecan cookies recipe includes almond flour and cassava flour; both are not only gluten-free but also grain-free.
 No cassava flour?
 No worries, you can substitute with your favorite gluten-free flour blend (or all-purpose wheat flour).